 So there I was.
-An important graduate from a highly esteemed small town night course about to walk into class without her assignment done.
-In highschool I could have talked my way out of it, but at night school??
-No, no night school is kind of important.
-I’d never get away with it.
+An important almost-graduate from a highly esteemed small town night course about to walk into class without her assignment done.
+In high school I could have talked my way out of it, but at night school??
+No, no night school is serious stuff I’d never get away with it.